MilesRamsey/milesramseynew.github.io/index.md

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+search: exclude
+---

 Intro

 I’m a young professional living in downtown Salt Lake City.
 Currently I work as a Senior Developer at Salesforce Commerce Cloud working on point of sale software.
 In my free time I enjoy playing dodgeball and kickball, playing retro video games, and most recently collecting vinyl.
 I always like to have a book to read, and currently it’s Alice’s Adventures in Wonderland by Lewis Carroll.
 I’m always looking for something new to learn, and am currently pursuing getting a Master’s Degree.